signaes/code-challenge/FRONTEND.md

 > The Batman's current location can be set randomly within the [Gotham boundaries](https://gist.githubusercontent.com/pitteri/d56780d610cb8e0a43bfa94fc54b71cd/raw/dcdd965c84cd05d856ae32646be69868d4a80afa/gotham_bbox.json), or in a specific location such as the GCPD, for example.

+> Remember, Batman is very demanding, even with the quality of the codes.
+Surprise him!

 ### Batcave Supercomputer API